Emma-tx-L/friendzone/README.md

 #### Backend
 - `npm install` in the root directory to install all dependencies
-- `npm start` to build & start the Node.js server
+- `nodemon server` to start the Node.js server